Are you 55+ and could do with some extra cash for home improvements, family expenses, or simply to boost your pension?

 According to the Equity Release Council and Financial Services Authority, you need to ensure that you always seek professional advice before embarking on taking out an equity release plan.
 A financial adviser will help you navigate through the various processes and also assist in evaluating your property.

 They’ll also guide you on the various charges you might incur in the process and the early repayment charges.
 They can also advise you on alternatives like downsizing or using other assets to raise funds.

 A solicitor will guide you on the legal needs of equity release and walk you through your rights after claiming equity release.
-You should, however, remember to seek professional advice from persons and companies approved by the ERC and FCA.
+You should, however, remember to seek professional advice from persons and companies approved by the ERC1 and FCA.2

 #3.
 There Are Certain Guidelines to Moving Homes